Icarus paradox: Processes become routines

 In the beginning, employees in a company will usually test out different ways of carrying out tasks until they find one that works exceptionally well.
 Once they do, they tend to lock into this one method and no longer try to find alternatives that may work better.

-Sticking to one particular process improves productivity and efficiency by freeing up employees’ time and the predictability of using the same method time and time again provides the stability and predictability need to organise effectively the activities in a large and complex firm.
+Sticking to one particular process improves productivity and efficiency by freeing up employee's time and the predictability of using the same method time and time again provides the stability and predictability need to effectively organize the activities in a large and complex firm.

 Over time, these routines resist change.
 With repetition, processes become second nature; people stop thinking of them as a means to an end, if they think of them at all.
 When the environment shifts, managers’ commitments to existing processes trigger an actively inert response.

 Consider Compaq, which grew to sales of $3.6 billion in its first eight years based on processes that consistently produced high quality products.
 Manufacturing routines made quality the first priority (and cost a distant fifth) while the product development process sacrificed speed and thrift to get the product specs 100% right every time.
 Compaq's quality-at-any-price processes served the company well in the early days of the PC industry when customers worried about the product's usability and low-cost alternatives were rare.
 As PCs became commodities and nimble rivals like Dell rose to the fore, competition shifted to value for money.
 Compaq relied on its well-honed processes to churn out gold-plated products priced to gather dust on dealers’ shelves.